kanghq/ChatRobot/readme.md

  `java -jar xx.jar BUILDINDEX`

- 7. change the wechat account to the develp mode,add your tomcat url
+ 7. change the wechat account to the develop mode,add your tomcat url

     [http://your.url.here/index.jsp](http://your.url.here/index.jsp) to
     the wechat API.note change the token to yours.